Greek Wedge Salad

 If you’re looking for some zero point recipes, check out my post 20 Zero Point Recipes or my post 20 (More) Zero Point Recipes.
 Both are filled with delicious recipes that won’t cost you a single point!
 They’re perfect for days when you’re running low on points, or trying to save up points for a night out.

-If you’re looking for dessert recipes you can visit 50 Weight Watchers Freestyle Desserts.
+If you’re looking for dessert recipes you can visit 50 Weight Watchers Desserts.
 It’s filled with delicious desserts perfect for Weight Watchers!

 Leave a Reply